Commute-Agency/cledara-utils/README.md

 ### `initMarquee`
 The `initMarquee` function creates an infinite marquee effect for a specified element.
 It adjusts the position of the marquee content based on the screen width, creating a continuous scrolling effect.

+### `stepsGuide`
+The `stepLine` function animates a step guide component.
+It provides an interactive and visually appealing user experience as users navigate through the step guide.

 ### `stepLine`
 The `stepLine` function animates a step line component.
 It grays out and fades in each step item on initial load and adjusts the length of the line based on scroll position using ScrollTrigger.